 The first year of all our LLB Law programmes is composed of required modules.
 The second year consists of three required modules, plus one module or equivalent chosen from a list of options.
 The final third-year students study Jurisprudence & Legal Theory and three modules from a list of options.

-All core modules are taught by lectures, tutorials and research seminars.
+All required modules are taught by lectures, tutorials and research seminars.
 Research seminars cover four topics for each subject throughout the academic year, taught via two-hour teaching classes of 10 at a time.
-These classes explore research issues relating to core subjects in depth, including from interdisciplinary perspectives.
+These classes explore research issues relating to required subjects in depth, including from interdisciplinary perspectives.

 We have a strong tradition of excellence in teaching, with consistently high student satisfaction ratings for Law in the National Student Survey.
 Our teaching methods centre on lectures, smaller tutorials and seminars.
 Through those smaller groups, you will have the opportunity to apply the legal principles you have learned to specific problems, while our new research-dedicated seminars offer you an opportunity to engage with our academics.
 You will be assigned a personal tutor, who will provide advice on academic and personal issues and offer some careers assistance.
 We attach great importance to maintaining good relations between staff and students and our Staff-Student Liaison Committee meets regularly to discuss issues and ensure that students are receiving the support they need to maximise the benefit of their time at King’s.